VectorInstitute/FL4Health/README.md

 ## Citation

 We hope that the library will be useful to both FL practitioners and researchers working on cutting edge FL applications, with a specific interest in FL for healthcare.
-If you use FL4Health in a project or in your research, the citation below should be used.
+If you use FL4Health in a project or in your research, the citation provided by the "Cite this Repository" widget should be used.

+As an example (the version may be out of date)
 ```
 D. B. Emerson, J. Jewell, S. Ayromlou, S. Carere, F. Tavakoli, Y. Zhang, M. Lotif, V. A. Fajardo, and A. Krishnan (2025).
 FL4Health. https://github.com/vectorInstitute/FL4Health/.
 Computer Software, Vector Institute for Artificial Intelligence.
 ```